5l1v3r1/ARL-Display-Metrics-and-Average-Display-Luminance/README.md

 # ARL-Display-Metrics-and-Average-Display-Luminance
 #
-# by Chloe Callahan-Flintoft and Chou Hung
+# by Chloe Callahan-Flintoft and Chou P Hung